kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 That is a meaningful architectural property.

-## The Framework-Specific Knowledge Is Mostly Composition Knowledge
+## The Framework-Specific Knowledge Is Mostly Composition Knowledge { #the-frameworkspecific-knowledge }

 Much of Kora learning is about: